Sarita Aguirre MS, RD, LDN

 Outside of time spent with clients, Claire loves spending time with families and friends.
 She enjoys soaking up the outdoors in almost any capacity—whether it’s exploring new state parks, fine tuning her pickleball skills, or boating on the river.
 When not outside, you’ll find her baking up some sweet treats or catching coffee dates with her best friends.

-Summer Cooper RD, LD
+Summer Cooper RD, LDN

 Posted March 31, 2023